Rukeanu/SQL-6/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | SQL, DML, DDL                                                                                              |

-Actually, we created a structure to store our discounts and we are ready to go further and fill our `person_discounts` table with new records.
+Actually, we have created a structure to store our discounts and we are ready to go further and fill our `person_discounts` table with new records.

-So, there is a table `person_order` that stores the history of a person's orders.
+So, there is a table `person_order` which stores the history of a person's orders.
 Please write a DML statement (`INSERT INTO ...
-SELECT ...`) that makes  inserts new records into `person_discounts` table based on the next rules.
+SELECT ...`) that makes inserts new records into the `person_discounts` table based on the following rules.
-- take aggregated state by person_id and pizzeria_id columns
+- Take aggregated state from person_id and pizzeria_id columns.
-- calculate personal discount value by the next pseudo code:
+- Calculate personal discount value by the next pseudo code:

     `if “amount of orders” = 1 then
         “discount” = 10.5